 Business Administration (4+1)

-Designed for RWU undergraduates or students with undergraduate business degrees from AACSB-accredited institutions, this accredited Master of Business Administration 4+1 program offers a convenient and time-efficient way to earn your MBA.
-In just one year, you will gain the strategic thinking, problem solving and leadership skills to prepare you for the competitive business environment.
-The program combines classes in core business disciplines at our state-of-the-art Metro Campus in Providence with a required internship and international study to give you practical, real-world experience both at home and on the global stage.
+Designed for RWU undergraduates or students with undergraduate business degrees from AACSB-accredited institutions, the accredited Master of Business Administration 4+1 program offers a convenient and time-efficient way to earn the MBA degree.
+In just one year of the MBA program, you will gain the strategic thinking, problem solving, analytical and leadership skills to enable you to excel in our competitive business environment.
+The program combines small, highly interactive classes in key business disciplines at our state-of-the-art Metro Campus in Providence with a required internship and international study to ensure inclusion of practical real-world experience, both at home and on the global stage.
+A new and innovative joint-degree program allows you to earn a Juris Doctor (JD) and MBA together in four years or less.
+The Juris Doctor/MBA program combines two critical areas of study that equips graduates to pursue lucrative careers in business, law or, increasingly, a combination of both.

 - Complete in just one year - Students complete the M.B.A. program in one calendar year, including the internship and study abroad experience, allowing them to enter the workforce a year sooner than many programs.